Winter of Discontent: Incomes policy

-Wilson, and Callaghan, who succeeded him as Prime Minister after Wilson resigned for health reasons in 1976, continued to fight inflation, which peaked at 26.9 per cent in the 12 months to August 1975.
+Wilson, and Callaghan, who succeeded him as prime minister after Wilson resigned for health reasons in 1976, continued to fight inflation, which peaked at 26.9 per cent in the 12 months to August 1975.
 While demonstrating to markets fiscal responsibility the government wished to avoid large increases in unemployment.
 As part of the campaign to bring down inflation, the government had agreed a "Social Contract" with the TUC which allowed for a voluntary incomes policy in which the pay rises for workers were held down to limits set by the government.
 Previous governments had brought in incomes policies backed by Acts of Parliament, but the Social Contract agreed that this would not happen.

 Phases I and II

 Phase I of the pay policy was announced on 11 July 1975 with a white paper entitled The Attack on Inflation.
 This proposed a limit on wage rises of £6 per week for all earning below £8,500 annually.
-The TUC General Council had accepted these proposals by 19 votes to 13.
+The TUC General Council accepted these proposals by 19 votes to 13.
 On 5 May 1976 the TUC accepted a new policy for 1976 increases, beginning 1 August, of between £2.50 and £4 per week with further years outlined.
 At the Annual Congress on 8 September 1976 the TUC rejected a motion which called for a return to free collective bargaining (which meant no incomes policy at all) once Phase I expired on 1 August 1977.
 This new policy was Phase II of the incomes policy.